 🏨 What are the best hotels to stay at on your Halkidiki holidays

-From luxe spa resorts to cosy beachfront stays, Halkidiki’s hotel scene knows how to do R&R. Perfect for all kinds of jollies, from a Summer getaway, to a cheap and cheerful break, heck, even something totes last minute, this spots got the goods.
-Here are some On the Beach favourites:
+From luxe spa resorts to cosy beachfront stays, Halkidiki’s hotel scene knows how to do R&R. Perfect for all kinds of jollies, from a Summer getaway, to a cheap and cheerful break, heck, even something totes last minute.
+See all hotels in Halkidiki or, if you fancy unlimited cocktails with your feta, then you'll want our all-inclusive holidays in Halkidiki.
+Or if you find too much choice overwhelming, here are some On the Beach favourites:

 👨👩👧👦 Best Halkidiki Hotels for Families